uinix-js/uinix-ui/readme.md

   );
 };
 ```

 </details>

 ##### `props.styles`
-You can style an `Element` as you would for an `HTMLElement` using the `className` and `style` props.
+You can style an `Element` as you would for a `HTMLElement` using the `className` and `style` props.
 The `styles` prop provides a way to apply theme-based styles.
 It also provides a convenient way to compose and merge multiple styles by simply specifying them in array-form.  `styles` supports popular CSS-in-JS features such as pseudo-selectors/classes, nested expressions, responsive values.

 `styles` can be specified as either style objects or style functions (see [`props.styleProps`](#propsstyleprops)).